YassineNabat/ML_GESTIONOS/README.md

 ## Python
   ## Available python Scripts

-In the server.py directory, you all need to run is:
+In the server.py directory, which is " ML_GESTIONOS/src/pages/api " you all need to run is:

 ### `python server.py`